yarisvt/tyk-docs/tyk-docs/content/ensure-high-availability/circuit-breakers.md

     BreakerReset = 1
 ```

-> **Note**: If you are using the service discovery module, every time the breaker trips, Tyk will attempt to refresh the node list.
+> **NOTE**: If you are using the service discovery module, every time the breaker trips, Tyk will attempt to refresh the node list.

 ## <a name="with-api"></a>Configure with the API Definition